Online Bidding for Contextual First-Price Auctions with Budgets under One-Sided Information Feedback: Algorithm Design

+This monotonicity justifies the cross-bin elimination rule: after shifting by the contextual component, smaller shifted bids eliminated by a lower value bin cannot be needed by a larger value bin.
+Selecting the smallest feasible active shifted bid promotes exploration, while monotone filtering removes bids inconsistent with the value ordering.
+Together, these mechanisms shrink the active sets while preserving near-optimal bids, which is essential for the regret guarantees.

-\textbf{Remark.} While our algorithm employs the online gradient descent method for updating $\lambda$ and the active-set mechanism for bid selection, following \cite{wang2023learning}, the core innovation lies in our novel design of the parameter approximation steps.
+\textbf{Remark.} While the algorithm uses online gradient descent for updating $\lambda$ and an active-set mechanism for bid selection, following~\cite{wang2023learning}, the core new component is the contextual parameter estimation step under one-sided feedback.